syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/FilterRow.md

 {% tabs %}
 {% highlight c# %}
-//To load the text box filter for the particular column. this.sfDataGrid1.Columns[2].FilterRowEditorType = "MulitSelectComboBox";
+//To load the text box filter for the particular column. this.sfDataGrid1.Columns[2].FilterRowEditorType = "MultiSelectComboBox";
 {% endhighlight %}
 {% highlight vb %}
 'To load the text box filter for the particular column.
-Me.sfDataGrid1.Columns(2).FilterRowEditorType = "MulitSelectComboBox"
+Me.sfDataGrid1.Columns(2).FilterRowEditorType = "MultiSelectComboBox"
 {% endhighlight %}
 {% endtabs %}